Collyer's Prospectus

 360º - how it works Aims 360º Award Our 360º programme at Collyer’s is designed to: • enhance FUTURE progression opportunities • enrich physical and mental HEALTH • develop COMMUNITY connections • encourage students to EXPLORE their interests Students will be able to access a record of their participation in activities and events during their time at college, via MyProgress, our bespoke student data platform.
 This will help them to reflect on the knowledge, skills and qualities they have developed, when planning their future beyond sixth form.
 Students will receive credits for participation in enrichment activities, taking leadership responsibilities, and contributing to the college and wider community.
 Building credits will lead to achievement of the Collyer’s 360º Award, either Bronze, Silver or Gold, according to the number of credits a student has accumulated.
 Future Community Health Explore Collyer’s 360º Collyer’s 360º Collyer’s 360º 15

-Weekly enrichment Creative and Performing Arts • Crafting Club • Creative Writing • Crochet Club • Dance - Rambert Grades (Contemporary Dance) • Dance Society • Drama Competition • LAMDA • Live Sound Engineering • Music Production and Studio Recording • Music - Big Band • Music - Chamber Music Ensembles • Music - Choir • Music - Orchestra • Music - Sinfonia • Performing Arts - Variety Show • Stage and Theatre Lighting Tech 360º Sport and Exercise • 5k Running Club (Recreational) • Badminton (Recreational) • Basketball Academy Men’s (Competitive) • Basketball Women’s (Competitive) • Football Men’s: 5-a-side (Recreational) • Football Men’s (Competitive) • Football Women’s: 5-a-side (Recreational) • Football Women’s (Competitive) • Hockey Mixed (Competitive) • Netball Women’s (Competitive) • Pilates (Recreational) • Table Tennis (Recreational) • Talented Athlete Scholarship Scheme • Tennis (Recreational) • Volleyball (Recreational) www.collyers.ac.uk 16
+Weekly enrichment Creative and Performing Arts • Crafting Club • Creative Writing • Crochet Club • Dance - Rambert Grades (Contemporary Dance) • Dance Society • Drama Competition • LAMDA • Live Sound Engineering • Music Production and Studio Recording • Music - Big Band • Music - Chamber Music Ensembles • Music - Choir • Music - Orchestra • Music - Sinfonia • Performing Arts - Variety Show • Stage and Theatre Lighting Tech 360º Sport and Exercise • 5k Running Club (Recreational) • Badminton (Recreational) • Basketball Academy Men’s (Competitive) • Basketball Women’s (Competitive) • Football Men’s: 5-a-side (Recreational) • Football Men’s (Competitive) • Football Women’s: 5-a-side (Recreational) • Football Women’s (Competitive) • Hockey Men’s, Women’s and Mixed (Competitive) • Netball Women’s (Competitive) • Pilates (Recreational) • Table Tennis (Recreational) • Talented Athlete Scholarship Scheme • Tennis (Recreational) • Volleyball (Recreational) www.collyers.ac.uk 16

 Skills and Social • Bicycle Repair Club • Book Club • Brand Identity and Visual Marketing • CAD/3D Modelling • Carbon Literacy Course • Chess Club • Christian Union • Coding for Fun • Collyer’s Heritage Project • Counselling Skills • Creative Writing • Cyber Centurions • Debating Society • Duke of Edinburgh Gold Award • Dungeons and Dragons Club • Ethical Issues in Science • Equality and Diversity Committee • Feminist Society • Film Club • First Aid • French Tarot • Games Club • Hand Sewing Club • Heritage Society • International Social Hub • Investor Challenge • Latin Language for Beginners • LGBTQ+ Society • Makaton Signing • Medical Debate Society • Oxbridge Programme • Photoshop – Creative Techniques • RCU - Student Union Leadership • Robotics Club • Scale Model Making Club • Self Defence • Socialist Society • Sociology Film Club • Spanish Film Club • Study Skills • Trans Society • Vets and Medics Programme • Young Enterprise Scheme Wellbeing • Academic Anxiety Course • .b Mindfulness Course • .b Extension Course • Connections • Morning Meditation • Social Anxiety Course • Social Hub • Wellbeing MOT 17